Monday, March 11, 2024

 Ramsay Haunt Syndrome:

 Ramsay-Hunt syndrome is a special case of herpes zoster involving multiple cranial nerves.
-The ganglia of the 7th,8th, 9th and 10th nerves are involved. this causes severe pain, vesicular eruptions on dermatomes and mouth, tongue and throat of the area supplied by the nerves..
+The ganglia of the 7th,8th, 9th and 10th nerves are involved.
+This causes severe pain, vesicular eruptions on dermatomes and mouth, tongue and throat of the area supplied by the nerves.
 Skin lesions appear on the external ear canal, pinna (supply by 10th), one half of anterior 2/3rd of the tongue and soft palate and uvula.
 7th cranial nerve lesions produce lower motor neuron paralysis and stapedius muscle.
-8th cranial nerve lesion produces loss of hearing hearing, tinnitus, nausea, vomiting, vertigo and nystagmus.
+8th cranial nerve lesion produces loss of hearing, tinnitus, nausea, vomiting, vertigo and nystagmus.
 9th and 10th cranial nerve lesions result in paralysis of tongue, muscles of deglutition.
 Chorda tympani nerve lesion causes loss of taste sensation.

 Diagnosis and treatment: